EducationPh.D., University of Erlangen-Nuremberg, Germany

 As a member of the CMS experiment operating at the Large Hadron Collider (LHC) at CERN near Geneva, Switzerland, I study the nature of dark matter.
 The products from the collision of protons at the LHC may include dark matter particles that compose about 25% of the mass-energy in the universe.
 There are actually compelling arguments that the energies reached, when the LHC starts up again in 2015 at almost its design center-of-mass energy, are in the regime of producing dark matter particles.
 A favoured candidate for these dark matter particles is the neutralino, the lightest and most stable of a whole set of new supersymmetric partners to each of the known particles of the standard model.
 My group is involved in the search for signatures of dark matter in the CMS data through the production of supersymmetric particles that decay into photons and leptons in the final state.
 My dark matter research is in association with the Bruce and Astrid McWilliams Center for Cosmology at CMU.

-- V. Khachatryan et al., Observation of the diphoton decay of the Higgs boson and measurement of its properties, Eur.
-Phys.
-J. C 74, 1140 (2014)
+- V. Khachatryan et al., Observation of the diphoton decay of the Higgs boson and measurement of its properties, The European Physical Journal C 74, 1140 (2014)

 - S. Chatrchyan et al., Search for new physics in events with photons, jets, and missing transverse energy in pp collisions at √s=7 TeV, J. High Energ.
 Phys.
 2013, 1007 (2013)